Victoriaxyan/machine-churning/README.md

 # Final Project

-## Data Files of Git collaboration
+## Data Files of Git collaborations

-- Uncleaned Data
-- Cleaned Data
+- Uncleaned and Cleaned Data

 ## Topic
 How can we predict the intensity of the 2018-2019 flu season given data from previous flu seasons?